Approximation Algorithm for Minimum Weight $(k,m)$-CDS Problem in Unit Disk Graph: Approximation algorithm for --MWCDS

 In the following, we always assume that the unit disk graph $G$ is embedded on the plane, and the {\em length} of an edge $uv$ is the Euclidean length of line segment $uv$, denoted as $\|uv\|$.
 The length of a subgraph $F$ of $G$ is $len(F)=\sum_{e\in E(F)}\|e\|$.

-In \cite{Holberg}, Hohberg gave a kind of decomposition of $k$--connected graph.
+In \cite{Holberg}, Holberg gave a kind of decomposition of $k$--connected graphs.
 We describe it in the following, using language which is consistent with this paper.

 Let $G=(V,E)$ be a simple graph.
 For a node subset $S\subseteq V$, the subgraph of $G$ induced by $S$ is denoted as $G[S]$.
 We shall use $K_S$ to denote a complete graph on node set $S$.
 For a connected graph $G$, a node set $S$ is a {\em separator} of $G$ if $G-S$ is disconnected.
 A separator of size $k$ is called a {\em $k$-separator}.
 Since parallel edges and loops do not affect the vertex connectivity, we always assume that the graph under consideration is simple.
-Hence when multi graph is created by some operation, redundant edges are removed to keep the graph to be simple.
+Hence when a multi-graph is created by some operation, redundant edges are removed to keep the graph to be simple.

 \begin{definition}[$S$-component and marked $S$-component] {\rm Let $G$ be a $k$-connected graph, $S$ be a $k$-separator of $G$, and $C$ be a connected component of $G-S$.
-The subgraph $G[C\cup S]$ is called an {\em $S$-component} of $G$, and the graph $G[C\cup S]\cup K_{S}$ is called a {\em marked $S$-component}.} \end{definition}
+The subgraph $G[C\cup S]$ is called an {\em $S$-component} of $G$, and the graph $G[C\cup S]\cup K_{S}$ is called a {\em marked $S$-component}.} where $K_{S}$ is a complete graph of $|S|$ vertices. \end{definition}

 Notice that the difference between an $S$-component and its corresponding marked $S$-component is that the marked $S$-component may have more edges because of the addition of $K_S$, which are called {\em virtual edges}.

+The above concepts are illustrated by Fig.\ref{fig16-3-30-1}.
+The graph $G$ in Fig.\ref{fig16-3-30-1}(a) has connectivity 2.
+Node set $S=\{u_1,u_2\}$ is a 2-separator of $G$.
+The marked $S$-components are depicted in Fig.\ref{fig16-3-30-1}(b).
+Notice that $u_1u_2$ is not an edge in $G$.
+While in those marked components, virtual edges (indicated by the dashed lines) are added to join $u_1$ and $u_2$.
+The bottom marked $S$-component in Fig. \ref{fig16-3-30-1}(b) has a 2-separator $S'=\{u_1,u_3\}$.
+Marked $S'$-components are depicted in Fig.\ref{fig16-3-30-1}(c).
+Notice that $u_1u_3$ is already an edge.
+So in this decomposition, no virtual edges are needed.

 The reason why virtual edges are used can be seen from the following lemma.
 Its proof is easy.
 For better understanding of the decomposed structure, we include its proof here.

 \begin{lemma} Let $G$ be a $k$-connected graph and $S$ be a $k$-separator of $G$.
 Then any marked $S$-component of $G$ is also $k$-connected. \end{lemma} \begin{proof} Consider a marked $S$-component $G'$ of $G$.
 Suppose $S'$ is a separator of $G'$ and $|S'|<k$.
 Let $G_1'$ be the component of $G'-S'$ which contains $K_S\setminus S'$ (notice that $K_S\setminus S'\neq\emptyset$ since $|S|\geq k$ and $|S'|<k$, and $K_S\setminus S'$ induces a connected subgraph of $G'$), and let $G_2'$ be another component of $G'-S'$.
 Then we see that any path in $G$ (not only in $G'$) which connects $G_1'$ and $G_2'$ must go through $S'$, and thus $S'$ is also a separator of $G$, contradicting that $G$ is $k$-connected. \end{proof}